Xenoxiluna/Terraria-World-Parser/README.md

 Terraria 1.3.5.3 world parser in the Swift programing language

 ## Usage
+This is a swift package.
+Add as a dependency in your project to use it.
 An example can be found in example.swift

 `import TerrariaWorldParser`